-Local jurisdictions work with employers to develop and implement new, or expand existing employer-based commuter benefit programs such as transit and vanpool benefits, preferential parking for carpools and vanpools, carpool and vanpool formation, and telework and flexible work schedules.
+This task includes the management and oversight of pass-thru funding by COG/TPB staff to local sales jurisdictions to support local jurisdictions, consultants, or TMA staff in implementing voluntary transportation demand management strategies at private sector employment sites.
+Local jurisdictions work with employers to develop and implement either new, or expand existing employer-based commuter benefit programs such as transit and vanpool benefits, preferential parking for carpools and vanpools, carpool and vanpool formation, and telework and flexible work schedules.
 Results from these efforts are recorded in the regional employer database.

-This task includes the management and oversight of pass-thru funding by COG/TPB staff staff to local sales jurisdictions to support local jurisdictions, consultants, or TMA staff in implementing voluntary transportation demand management strategies at private sector employment sites.
-This task also involves the review and approval of an annual Scope of Work by COG/TPB staff for each of the ten sales jurisdictions and day to day contract management.
-This task also includes COG/TPB staff support for updating and printing sales materials and employer case studies both in hard copy and for inclusion on the Commuter Connections Web site.
+This task also involves the review and approval of an annual Scope of Work for each of the ten sales jurisdictions and day to day contract management.
+This task also includes updating and printing sales materials and employer case studies both in hard copy and for inclusion on the Commuter Connections Web site.

-Cost Estimate: Pass-thru to Local Jurisdictions: \$771,664
+Cost Estimate: Pass-thru to Local Jurisdictions: \$752,664

-Printing/Postage: \$ 18,131 COG/TPB Staff Oversight: \$ 70,507
+Printing/Postage: \$ 25,886 COG/TPB Staff Oversight: \$ 81,752 voluntary transportation demand management strategies at private sector employment sites.